Introduction to Clinical Medicine

 Learning Objective:

-(1) To introduce students to the physiology and medicine underlying major human diseases likely to become research targets in biomedical engineering and medical device development and to encourage students to upgrade research target selection to projects that promise to improve patient care, with a major emphasis on pathophysiology and disease mechanisms.
+1. To introduce students to the physiology and medicine underlying major human diseases likely to become research targets in biomedical engineering and medical device development and to encourage students to upgrade research target selection to projects that promise to improve patient care, with a major emphasis on pathophysiology and disease mechanisms.
+The information and intellectual approach offered will help students recognize needs for engineering solutions to current challenges in medicine.

 Description: